 We can also be a resource for your educators to assist them in learning and implanting the Maker Mindset into their curriculum.

 For students looking for an alternative way to experience learning, check out the workshops that take place in Einstein's Sandbox.
 Classes range in topic and are held during the day through the Fall of 2018 at our facility.

 Makerspace Replenishment & Refurbishment

 For schools with makerspace in their facilities, we can bring materials to keep your space fully stocked and ready for students.
-But for facilities with our a space, we offer our fully-equipped space at our facility.
+But for facilities without a space, we offer our fully-equipped space at our facility.

-From simple, small building block projects to a full unit of study, we provide maker kits that align with your curriculum needs.
+From simple, small building block projects to a full unit of study, we provide maker kits to educators that align with your curriculum needs.

 Maker Mindset Professional Development

 We offer fun, project-based training sessions to give educators and/or administrators the tools they need to successfully execute the maker curriculum.